Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/python/security.rst

 Scripts**.

-This means the **Trusted Source** option in the file-selector will be enabled by default, and scripts can run when blend files are loaded without using the file selector.
+This means the **Trusted Source** option in the file-selector will be enabled by default, and scripts can run when blend-files are loaded without using the file selector.

 Once enabled you have the option to exclude certain directories, a typical configuration would be to trust all paths except for the download directory.